splunk/splunk-aws-cloudformation/README.md

 ## Support ##

-1. Splunk CloudFormation templates will not be Splunk supported.
+1. Splunk CloudFormation templates will not be Splunk supported
 2. Help can be found through the broader community at [Splunk Answers](http://answers.splunk.com/)
 3. Issues should be filed here: https://github.com/splunk/splunk-cloudformation/issues